NVISOsecurity/pyCobaltHound/README.md

   - **User:** If this is selected the user associated to the beacon context will be marked as owned.
   - **Computer:** If this is selected the computer associated to the beacon context will be marked as owned, regardless of the integrity level of  the associated session.
 - **Domain**
-  - Since a beacons context does not contain any reference to the domain, operators need to specify this themselves
+  - Since a beacon's context does not contain any reference to the domain, operators need to specify this themselves

 #### Investigation